 Required Background: Any student deficient in any courses listed under Lower Division (Community College) Technical Transfer Credit will be required to remove the deficiency before completion of fifteen credits in basic science/mathematics and technical core courses.

-Program Requirements: The Bachelor of Science in Computer Technology requires 125 credits as outlined below:
+The Bachelor of Science in Computer Technology requires at least 124 credits as outlined below:

 |Basic Science and Mathematics|